sebastian-kuebeck/encab/docs/examples2.rst

                 - LOGGED_IN_KEY
                 - WORDPRESS_NONCE_KEY

-        # The startup scrips does the auto installation if necessary before the programs are started
+        # The startup scrips does the auto installation
-        #
+        # on first start before the programs are started
         startup_script:
             enabled: true
             settings: